shebashio/bigbang/docs/guides/deployment-scenarios/quickstart.md

 ### It's thinking

-Go make a sandwich, the process takes about 10 minutes.
-Once the command finishes, you will still need to wait a while longer before the cluster is actually ready to use.
+The process takes about 45 minutes.
+Make a sandwich, go for a walk, play with the dog.
+Check on it every 10 minutes or so.
+Once the command finishes, your cluster should be ready to use.
+Proceed to fix your DNS and access your big bang installation.

-### What Just Happened?
+#### What Just Happened?
 In Detail

 The quickstart.sh script performs several actions: